spagovir/ice-cot-verifier-inference/README.md

 - Return a confidence score (posterior probability of answer w/ uncertainty adjustment based on total probability mass explored and size of region that passes verifier) + runner up answers?
 - I'm still don't think unicode handling is totally correct.
 - Better integration with rest of ICE framework.
+- Allow running multiple exploration attempts in parallel and then doing a batch update.
+At the difficulties it's most useful for, it's pretty excruciatingly slow.
+- Sometimes answers overflow and start trying to imagine a next question.
+Figure out a better way to prevent that.
+- Sometimes the verifier hallucinates reasons the solution is wrong.
+Try to figure out why that happens/how to prevent?